-- 6.07 HARDSHIP DISTRIBUTIONS.
+6.07 HARDSHIP DISTRIBUTIONS.
 Hardship distributions The Employer in its Adoption Agreement may elect to permit a hardship distribution to an electing Participant.
-If the Employer elects to permit hardship distributions, the Employer, consistent with the Adoption Agreement, will elect: (i) which Accounts are available for a hardship distribution; (ii) the immediate and heavy financial needs for which hardship distributions are permitted; and (iii) whether the hardship distribution is an In-Service Distribution, an acceleration of a distribution occurring after Severance from Employment/Separation from Service, or both.
+If the Employer elects to permit hardship distributions, the Employer, consistent with the Adoption Agreement, will elect: (i) which Accounts are available for a hardship distribution; (ii) the immediate and heavy financial needs for which hardship distribution occurring after Severance from Employment/Separation from Service, or both.
 A hardship distribution is a distribution to satisfy an immediate and heavy financial need, as determined under the Plan to the extent permitted by the Adoption Agreement.
 However, inSubsection (A), which is necessary to meet that need, as determined under Subsection (B).
 In no event will a hardship distribution be available under an Investment Arrangement which does not provide for hardship distributions.
 Any hardship distribution will comply with the standards in See Section 6.07(A) and comply15 in connection with the operational rulespossible recontribution of certain hardship distributions in Section 6.07(B).
-Section 6.07(C) contains definitions which apply to hardship distributions connection with disaster relief. - (A) Standards.
+Section 6.07(C) contains definitions which apply to hardship distributions connection with disaster relief.

+(A) Standards.
 All hardship distributions must comply with Treas.
-Reg.-§1.401(k) 1(d)(3).
+Reg. §1.401(k)-1(d)(3).
 Unless otherwise provided in an Investment Arrangement, hardship distributions will conform to the safe harbor need and safe harbor necessity rules.
-A hardship distribution from an Investment Arrangement attributable to a Participant's Elective Deferrals is limited to the aggregate dollar amount of the Participant's Elective Deferrals under the Investment Arrangement (and may not include any income thereon), reduced by the aggregate dollar amount of the distributions previously made to the participant from the Investment Arrangement.
+A hardship distribution from an Investment Arrangement is limited to the aggregate dollar amount of the Participant's Elective Deferrals under the Investment Arrangement (and may not include any income thereon), reduced by the aggregate dollar amount of the distributions previously made to the participant from the Investment Arrangement.